wordofwarning/wordofwarning.org/current/2016-divergency/islam/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-*Presented by* Word of Warning + Contact
+*Presented by* Divergency, STUN + Word of Warning for Black Gold Arts Festival.

-*Part of* Works Ahead 2016 Compact Edition: hidden stories and half-remembered truths from Terri Donovan + Afreena Islam.
+*Part of* Divergency Tabletop Trio

 #### In Brief
 "When I was little, I used to hang out at my dad’s restaurant most weekends, back when they used to stay open until 5am.
 After a hard day's toil running around pretending to be him, I would fall asleep to the CCTV, my body on the chest freezer and my head resting on a pile of tablecloths."

 In *Daughters of the Curry Revolution*, Afreena attempts to navigate her dad’s journey to help her figure out her own...

-#### Venue + Booking Details for Compact Edition
+#### Venue + Booking Details
-Dates: Friday 3 + Saturday 4 June 2016, 5pm + 6pm (*limited capacity, repeats*)
-*Two extra shows added due to demand: 4pm (both dates)*
+Dates: Thursday 6 Oct 2016, 6pm (*Divergency Tabletop Trio*)
-<a href="http://contactmcr.com/visit/getting-here" target="_blank">Venue: Contact</a>, Oxford Road, Manchester, M15 6JA
+[Venue: Z-arts (incl STUN Studio)](http://www.z-arts.org/about-us/getting-here), 335 Stretford Road, Manchester, M15 5ZA
-<a href="http://contactmcr.com/whats-on/56892-works-ahead-compact-edition/booking" target="_blank">Tickets: £4/2</a>
+Tickets: £6/4
-Box Office Tel: 0161 274 0600
+Venue (Z-arts) Tel: 0161 232 6089

 #### Access Information for Compact Edition
 Age advisory: 14+ (parental/guardian discretion). *Daughters…* is spoken word based and will be the second part of a double bill lasting approximately 1¼ hours including a short pause to move location within the building.
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.